A Markovian Framing of WaveFunctionCollapse for Procedurally Generating Aesthetically Complex Environments

 \subsubsection{State Representation}

 We define each state $s_t$ as the current configuration of the WFC grid at timestep $t$.
-For a target map of size $\ell \times w$, $s_t$ is represented by an $\ell \times w$ matrix in which each entry at $(x,y)$ is either: \begin{itemize} \item A tile index $t_i$ (for $1 \le i \le n_t$, where $n_t$ is the total number of tile types), indicating that the cell is collapsed \item $-1$, indicating that the cell remains uncollapsed. \end{itemize} The MDP terminates when no $-1$ entries remain, yielding the final artifact.
+For a target map of size $\ell \times w$ with $n_t$ tile types, $s_t$ is represented by an $\ell \times w \times n_t$ binary tensor $G_t$, where each depth slice encodes the feasibility of a tile at a cell: \begin{itemize} \item $G_t[x,y,i] = 1$ indicates that tile type $i$ is currently \emph{feasible} at cell $(x,y)$. \item $G_t[x,y,i] = 0$ indicates that tile type $i$ is \emph{infeasible} at cell $(x,y)$. \end{itemize} A cell is \emph{collapsed} if and only if it has a one-hot feasibility vector ($\sum_{i=1}^{n_t} G_t[x,y,i] = 1$); otherwise it is \emph{uncollapsed} ($\sum_{i=1}^{n_t} G_t[x,y,i] > 1$).
+The MDP terminates when every cell is collapsed (equivalently, when all $\ell \times w$ cells have one-hot feasibility vectors), yielding the final artifact.